slatedocs/slate/source/includes/reference/_recipients.md

 Send payments to Nigeria.

 Private and business recipients are supported.
+Maximum amount is 2,000,000 NGN per payment.

 Recipient type = *'nigeria'*